elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_03.md

 Whereas a NoSQL doesn't completely adhere to these principles.

 ### Run a PostgreSQL Server (current version is 14.0) using a Docker image from the official PostgreSQL Docker Hub page ###

 The following steps have to be executed to run a PostgreSQL server using an image from PostgreSQL.
-Download the current image wich is based on alpine:
+Download the current image 14.0:

 ```
-$ docker pull postgres:alpine
+$ docker pull postgres:14.0
 ```

 Run the container:
 ```
-$ docker run --name postgres-db -p 5432:5432 -e POSTGRES_PASSWORD=mypassword -e POSTGRES_DB=mydatabase -d postgres:alpine
+$ docker run --name postgres-db -p 5432:5432 -e POSTGRES_PASSWORD=mypassword -e POSTGRES_DB=mydatabase -d postgres:14.0
 ```

 Lets break this down:
---name postgres-db -> runs the container named postgres-db -p 5432:5432 -> maps the port 5432 of the host machine to the port 5432 of the container -e POSTGRES_PASSWORD=mypassword -> sets the environmental variables for the password and the name of the database -d postgres:alpine -> runs the container from the image postgres:alpine in detached mode (in the background)
+--name postgres-db -> runs the container named postgres-db

+-p 5432:5432 -> maps the port 5432 of the host machine to the port 5432 of the container

+-e POSTGRES_PASSWORD=mypassword -e POSTGRES_DB=mydatabase -> sets the environmental variables for the password and the name of the database

+-d postgres:alpine -> runs the container from the image postgres:alpine in detached mode (in the background)